acav-twilio/twilio-video-chat-app-react/README.md

 - Create an account in the [Twilio Console](https://www.twilio.com/console).
 - Click on 'Settings' and take note of your Account SID.
 - Create a new API Key in the [API Keys Section](https://www.twilio.com/console/video/project/api-keys) under Programmable Video Tools in the Twilio Console.
 Take note of the SID and Secret of the new API key.
+- Create a Chat Service and save the SID
-- Store your Account SID, API Key SID, and API Key Secret in a new file called `.env` in the root level of the application (example below).
+- Store your Account SID, API Key SID, API Key Secret and Chat Service SID in a new file called `.env` in the root level of the application (example below).

 ```
 TWILIO_ACCOUNT_SID=ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 TWILIO_API_KEY_SID=SKxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 TWILIO_API_KEY_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+TWILIO_CHAT_SERVICE_SID=ISxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

 Now the local token server (see [server.js](server.js)) can dispense Access Tokens to connect to a Room.